Our Governing Body

 • Ensure that premises and the learning environment are maintained and are fit for purpose.

-• Provide support and guidance for the Headteacher and Governing Body on all matters relating to the maintenance and development of the premises and grounds, including health and safety.
+• Provide support and guidance for the Headteacher and Governing Board on all matters relating to the maintenance and development of the premises and grounds, including health and safety

-• Ensure that an annual inspection of the premises and grounds is undertaken and a report received identifying any issues.
-Inform the Governing Body of the report and set out a proposed order of priorities for maintenance and development for the approval of the Governing Body.
+• Ensure that an annual inspection of the premises and grounds is undertaken and that priorities for maintenance and development are identified.

 • Oversee the use of premises by outside users.